adam-ainsworth/spectrum-dev/README.md

-# Spectrum dev environment
+# Spectrum Dev

 Here is a semi automated environment for building Spectrum machine code programs.
-It is quite limited at the moment, but you can build it using ```docker compose up``` and once it is ready you can visit [localhost](http://localhost) to load a local version of JSSpeccy3.
+It is quite limited at the moment, but you can build it using ```docker compose up``` (add ```--build``` to rebuild it) and once it is ready you can visit [localhost](http://localhost) to load a local version of JSSpeccy3.

 To deploy your development, simply save a text assembly program (named program.asm) in /src, and it will automatically reload in the browser.